zeynepyirmibes/cmpe150-spring20/Week 11/README.md

 ### Q1 - Length (Teaching.Codes PS13 - Example 1)

-* Write a function that compute the length of a given string.
+* Write a function that computes the length of a given string.

 |  INPUT  |  OUTPUT |
 |-------|-------|